 At Dunswell Academy , we encourage children to use their computational thinking to solve real and relevant problems within a variety of contexts, considering their own and others’ needs, wants and values.
 We aim to, wherever possible, ensure that our Computing curriculum is integrated throughout all areas of curriculum and effectively modelled by knowledgeable staff.
 This enables children to become effective users of technology who understand and apply the essential principles and concepts of the Computing curriculum and therefore communicate ideas well by utilising technology and devices throughout all areas of the curriculum.

 At Dunswell Academy, we teach the Computing curriculum using the ‘Teach Computing’ scheme.
-This detailed scheme has allowed our school computing lead to carefully create a Progressive Skills document which plots objectives for each year group and ensure that the skills and knowledge children are gaining is built upon year by year.
-Using the scheme ensures that children will have a deep understanding of key concepts to ensure they have core knowledge, excellent skills and confidence to engage well with tchnoligy and prepare them to be successful in a digital world.
+This detailed scheme plots objectives for each year group and ensures that the skills and knowledge children are gaining is built upon year by year.
+Using the scheme ensures that children will have a deep understanding of key concepts to ensure they have core knowledge, excellent skills and confidence to engage well with technology and prepare them to be successful in a digital world.
 The key concepts are revisited and developed as the children move through school to ensure that these skills are firmly embedded.
 The key concepts are:

 - Computing systems and networks – this includes systems, networks and how they are used, the internet, hardware and software.